Priscilla Presley and 'Elvis' cast talk Tupelo

 Tupelo is a big part of the film.
 Director Baz Luhrmann and Butler traveled to Tupelo to study the city’s history.

-"Being in Tupelo was one of the most special experiences I had,” Butler said.
+"Being in Tupelo was one of the most special experiences that I had,” Butler said.
 “Getting to see the home that Elvis was born in.
 The reality, the fact that he didn't have running water or a toilet inside.
 Feeling the air in Tupelo, down on Green Street, we went down there.
-It was just so special."
+I got to see where his house used to be, and it was just so special.
+And all the people down there were so welcoming and kind to us.
+So, it means a lot."

 Martin and Oropeza also spoke with the singer’s former wife Priscilla Presley.